tkharshithprasad/Plant-Identifier/README.md

 You Can Create your Own ML Model USing Make ML

-Link to Oxfor ML model (https://github.com/gaelfoppolo/CoreML-Flowers)
+Link to Oxford ML model (https://github.com/gaelfoppolo/CoreML-Flowers)